UncleSam1966/Tailscale-Setup/README.md

 ## Installation of TailScale

-Just download the three scripts onto the /root directory of the Technicolour device and run the 'tailscale-install' script.
+Just download the three scripts onto the /root directory of the Technicolour device and run the ``` tailscale-install``` script.
 You will be prompted for a device alias that will chow up in your tailscale machines portal.

 At the end of the install you will be prompted to visit a link presented by the tailscale application to authorise the device in your tailscale [admin console](https://login.tailscale.com/admin/machines).